universal-ctags/ctags/docs/windows.rst

 ----

 This part of the documentation is written by Frank Fesevur, co-maintainer of universal-ctags and the maintainer of the Windows port of this project.
-It is still very much work in progress.
+It is still very much a work in progress.
 Things still need to be written down, tested or even investigated.
-When building for Windows you need to know there are many compilers and many building environments.
+When building for Windows you should be aware that there are many compilers and build environments available.
 This is a summary of available options and things that have been tested so far.

 Compilers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are many compilers for Windows.
-Apart from the ones mentioned here others do exist, but not used by me.
+Compilers not mentioned here may work but are not tested.

 Microsoft Visual Studio
 .............................................................................
 http://www.visualstudio.com/

 Obviously there is Microsoft Visual Studio 2013.
 Many professional developers targeting Windows use Visual Studio.
 Visual Studio comes in a couple of different editions.
-Their Express Edition is free to use, but a Microsoft-account is required to download the .iso and when you want to continue using it after a 30-days trial period.
-All other editions you need to be paid for.
+Their Express and Community editions are free to use, but a Microsoft-account is required to download the .iso and when you want to continue using it after a 30-days trial period.
+Other editions of Visual Studio must be purchased.

 Installing Visual Studio will give you the IDE, the command line compilers and the MS-version of make named nmake.

-Note that ctags can not be build with Visual Studio older than 2013 anymore.
-There is C99 (or C11) coding used that generate syntax errors with VS2012 and older.
-This could effect compilers from other vendors as well.
+Note that ctags cannot be built with Visual Studio older than 2013 anymore.
+There is C99 (or C11) coding used that generates syntax errors with VS2012 and older.
+This could affect compilers from other vendors as well.

 GCC